 Chargebacks are typically for small amounts.
 In the UK purchases for over £100 are covered the the Consumer Credit Act and result in more complex legal wrangles.
 There is a similar scaling throughout Europe and the USA.
 Also, fraudsters with stolen credit card details may be able to transact unnoticed for longer if the purchases they make are for small amounts.
 After all, how many people check every item on their credit card bill?
 Just a few dollars here and there can go undetected.

-Consumers have up to 540 days to claim a chargeback on their VISA card
+Consumers have up to 120 days to claim a chargeback

 The chargeback process is there to protect consumers from bad situations.
 However,even though many people will claim a chargeback perfectly legitimately.
 Many don’t.
 The chargeback relies upon there being evidence of breach of contract, so as a trader you need to be able to prove that the customer claim is not right.
 That’s not always easy, especially if you provide digital services and no goods are physically shipped and logged.